EricBloomdev/kinetic-runner/README.md

 | `build_runner.ps1` | Build script for the executable |
 | `build_installer.ps1` | Build script for the installer |

+## Code signing

+This release is not yet code signed.
+A future release will include Azure Trusted Signing.
+You can verify the source matches the binary by building it yourself from this repo using `build_runner.ps1` and `build_installer.ps1`.

 ## License

 MIT — see [LICENSE](LICENSE).